“No, a tortilla with only cheddar cheese and sour cream is not a good choice! Let’s add some taco meat to it.”

 LESSON 3: Learning New Vocabulary

-During our 3rd lesson we color coded out plates from MyPlate.gov and drew our favorite meal.
+During the 3rd lesson of our Nutrition Unit study we color coded out plates from MyPlate.gov and drew our favorite meal.
 We also used Good Enough to Eat by Lizzy Rockwell to focus on some new vocabulary.
 We printed the Nutrition Vocabulary and Pocket from our Lapbook set.
 And searched for the words as we read the picture book, taking time to discuss each new word we found.
 This book covers what happens in your body when you eat, why you need to eat and what your body gets from food, including specific nutrients.
 The back of the book includes some fun recipes to try as well.

 LESSON 4: Good Choices All Day Long